-Every year, thousands of youth in state care age out of the system when they turn 18.
-They are on their own without ever knowing the connection, security and belonging of a long-term family.
+Every year, thousands of children in state care "age out of the system."
+They turn 18 and they are on their own.
+They leave without ever knowing the sense of connection, security, and belonging of a long-term family.

-Data shows that children who enter foster care as a teenager have slim chances of adoption.
-The Multi-Site Accelerated Permanency Project Technical Report stated, "The odds of achieving permanency decrease by 12% for every additional year of a youth's age at the time of their first placement."
-These youth are also at higher risk of being undereducated, unemployed, homeless, incarcerated and substance abusers.
+Data suggests that the chances of adoption for children who enter foster care as teenagers is slim.
+As reported in The Multi-Site Accelerated Permanency Project Technical Report, "The odds of achieving permanency decrease by 12% for every additional year of a youth's age at the time of their first placement.
+Research indicates that these youths are at higher risk of being undereducated, unemployed, homeless, incarcerated, and substance abusers.

-"I need someone to teach me basic life skills like how to shave and drive." -youth in foster care
+"I need someone to teach me basic life skills - like how to shave and drive." - Youth in Foster Care

-By providing older youths with permanency-through adoption, guardianship or long-term placement-you can help eliminate negative impacts and help youth grow into strong, independent and healthy adults.
+By providing older youths with permanency-through adoption, guardianship, or long-term placement-you can help eliminate negative impacts and help youth grow into strong, independent and healthy adults.